iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.1/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 1 reviews"/>
 </p>

+> The app didn't work well with my phone as it drained the battery alot quicker than usual.
+Come late in the afternoon my phone would be dead so no option but to uninstall.
+Update:- Its been a few months since this app was released and everyone I've talked to has ether uninstalled the app already or never installed it in the first place.
+Waste of space and battery.<br> :date: __2021-04-11 05:07:15__

 > Waste of time and tax money.
 Been with people who have notified the ap that they are covid positive and the ap did not notify me.<br> :date: __2021-04-01 15:40:03__